How can I keep my energy costs down?

 How gas and electricity meters are tested for faults

 Your energy provider should be able to test your electricity meter in situ, initially.
 They may temporarily fit a second meter.
-Then, depending on these initial checks, the meter in question might then be taken to a laboratory for further tests.
-Your supplier will fit another meter, while they’re investigating.
+Depending on these initial checks, the meter in question might then be taken to a laboratory for further tests.
+Your supplier will fit another meter while they’re investigating.

-The tests themselves are free, but you might have to repay these costs if it turns out that your meter’s working correctly.
-According to government statistics, this was the case in most of the 231 electricity meters tested in 2017.
+The tests themselves are free, but you might have to repay these costs if it turns out your meter is working correctly.
+According to government statistics, this was the case for most of the 231 electricity meters and 1,212 gas meters tested in 2017.